micromata/generator-baumeister/app/templates/_README.md

 }
 ```

-## Writing Markup (using pages, layouts and partials)
+## Writing Markup (static sites vs. single page apps)
+Baumeister acts like a static sites generator by default.
 Using handlebars we can simplify our templates and avoid markup duplications by using a combination of `pages`, `layouts` and `partials`.

 ### This is optional
-Using Handlebars instead of plain HTML is fully optional and will probably suit your needs if you use Baumeister as static site generator for creating a static site.
-If you are developing a single page application instead you might turn of handlebars compiling and place just in `index.html` file in the `/src` directory and store additional templates in `/src/app`.
+Using Handlebars instead of plain HTML is fully optional and will probably suit your needs if you use Baumeister for creating a static site.
+If you are developing a single page application instead you might turn off handlebars compiling and place just an `index.html` file in the `/src` directory and store additional templates in `/src/app`.

-In this case you have to turn off Handlebars compiling in `gulp/config.js`:
+In this case you have to switch off Handlebars compiling in `gulp/config.js`:

 ```javascript
 /**